 Links to Websites of Groups Advocating Against Life Sentences for Teen Killers

-Finally, we have called, written, emailed, and spoken in person with juvenile advocates in many states and nationally in Washington D.C.
+Finally, we have called, written, emailed, and spoken in person with advocates of juvenile criminals in many states and in Washington D.C.
 We have repeatedly asked them to keep us informed of their efforts.
-Victims families have expressed pain and frustration about the lack of response.
+Victims’ families have expressed pain and frustration about the lack of response.
 We repeat that call.